silentspring30/dao-ai-framework/boost_proposals.md

 This boost falls under **(i) Commercialisation & Funding:** layer.

 ### (i) Commercialisation:
 Algovera is providing advice & tools on sustainable revenue AI models.
-E.g. publish datasets and AI models to marketplaces e.g. Oceans Market place and receive royalities.
-This will enable AI teams to receive renumerations based on usage of their model and way towards sustainable funding.
+E.g. publish datasets and AI models to Oceans Market place and receive royalities.
+This will enable AI teams to receive renumerations based on usage of their model and form a way towards sustainable revenue.

-Algovera's further layers are described the following:
+Algovera's further layers can be described the following:

-### (i) Funding for independent AI teams: Algovera is a community of diverse and independent AI teams (called Squads).
-These teams are funded through the Algovera Micro-Grants Program.
+### (i) Funding for independent AI teams:
+Algovera is a community of diverse and independent AI teams (called Squads).
+These squads are funded through the Algovera Micro-Grants Program.
 Proposals are submitted on Discourse.
-We set up a DAO for each of these teams (currently using DAOhaus).
+We set up a DAO for each of these teams (currently using DAOhaus, previously Aragon).
 You can check out our full list of Squads and links to the respective DAOs here.
 We support and train our squads in web3 governing, treasury and revenue models through the DAO and Web3 sustainability/growth model monetization of data sets and AI models.

 ### (ii) Decentralized Ethical AI community events:
 We run study groups, discord community, reading groups, discussions, hacking sessions, hackathons, design thinking groups and IRL events.